performant-software/neatline.org/collections/_docs/what-is-neatline.md

 title: What is Neatline?
 ---
 # What is Neatline?
-{: .no_toc }

 Neatline is an annotation framework that allows users to create rich, interactive editions of visual objects, and is built with humanities scholarship in mind.

 The project began with a focus on maps, but Neatline provides the flexibility to annotate anything with some sort of visual instantiation.
-Neatline's set of [vector-drawing](map-tab-drawing-geometry.html) and [content management](records-overview.html) tools can be used to create interpretive views of maps, paintings, drawings, photographs, documents, diagrams, and anything else that can be captured as an image.
+Neatline's set of [vector-drawing](/docs/map-tab-drawing-geometry) and [content management](/docs/records-overview) tools can be used to create interpretive views of maps, paintings, drawings, photographs, documents, diagrams, and anything else that can be captured as an image.

-## Table of contents
-{: .no_toc .text-delta }

-1. TOC
-{:toc}

 ---